List of mobile network operators in the Middle East and Africa: Democratic Republic of the Congo

 In 2016 the penetration rate was estimated at 50% over a population estimate of 80 million.

 The telecom regulator in Democratic Republic of the Congo is Agence de Régulation de la Poste et des Télécommunications du Congo (ARPTC).

 Djibouti

 In September 2010 the penetration rate was estimated at 14.88% over a population estimate of 0.75 million.

 The telecom regulator in Djibouti is Ministère de la Communication chargé des Postes et des Télécommunications (MCPT).

 Egypt

 Egypt has 99 million mobile users as of December 2017, government figures showed.

 The telecom regulator in Egypt is National Telecom Regulatory Authority (NTRA).

 Equatorial Guinea

 In September 2010 the penetration rate was estimated at 74% over a population estimate of 0.6 million.

 The telecom regulator in Equatorial Guinea is Órgano Regulador de las Telecomunicaciones Telecommunications Regulatory Agency (ORTEL).

 Eritrea

+Data from GSMA Intelligence shows that there were 1.58 million cellular mobile connections in Eritrea at the start of 2024.

+GSMA Intelligence’s numbers indicate that mobile connections in Eritrea were equivalent to 41.9 percent of the total population in January 2024.

+The number of mobile connections in Eritrea increased by 122 thousand (+8.3 percent) between the start of 2023 and the start of 2024.

 In September 2010 the penetration rate was estimated at 3.4% over a population estimate of 5.9 million.

 The telecom regulator in Eritrea is Eritrean Communications Regulatory Authority (ECRA).